wn-doolittle/caliper-spec/caliper.md

 <a name="mediaEvent" />

 ### B.7 MediaEvent
-The Caliper [MediaEvent](#mediaEvent) models interactions between learners and rich content such as audio, images and video.
+A Caliper [MediaEvent](#mediaEvent) models interactions between learners and rich content such as audio, images and video.

 #### IRI
 http://purl.imsglobal.org/caliper/MediaEvent